nrobinaubertin/arch-server/README.md

 ### Is it stable ?
 Of course not.
 This code is not meant to be used in production.
-The best is to read it and use some parts here and there for your personal use if you wan to.
+The best is to read it and use some parts here and there for your personal use if you want to.